SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 ### Admin: Manage data collection, data settings, and alerts

-Sumo Logic Administrators (Admins) are responsible for managing data collection, data settings, and alerts for their organization.
+Sumo Logic Administrators (Admins) are responsible for managing data collection, data settings, and alert monitoring for their organization.
 You must have Sumo Logic Admin role privileges to perform these tasks.

 To manage data in Sumo Logic, do the following: